vanhoofa3995/CTS285/Project1/README.md

 Currents files and their status:

-FallenFleet - In progress
+FallenFleet - Done

-Grid - In progress
+Grid - Done

 Location - Done

-Player - Not created
+Player - In Progress

+Randomizer - Bugged

+Ship - In Progress